cue-lang/cuelang.org/content/docs/concept/faq/new-modules-vs-old-modules/en.md

 are using the CUE Go API and need to interpret older CUE code.
 There is now an `AcceptLegacyModules` field in the `cue/load.Config` struct that can direct the loader to fix the main module's `module.cue` file automatically without the need to change it on disk.
-It is also still possible to disable the modules experiment and revert to older modules resolution logic throughout by setting the environment variable `CUE_EXPERIMENT=modules=0`, although this option will be removed in time.

 ## Why do I need to specify a source to publish a module?